lupyuen/lupyuen.github.io/src/dsi2.md

 # Test Zig Display Driver for PinePhone

 TODO

+_Are we really sure that our Zig Driver talks OK to PinePhone's MIPI DSI Display?_

+Let's test it!

 Our NuttX Zig Display Driver powers on the PinePhone Display and works exactly like the C Driver! 🎉